saiyam1814/DevOpsRoadmap2022/Sadab-Halim/13-02-22/AWS_Cloud.md

 ## EC2 tenancy

-ec2 has three levels of tenancy
+EC2 has three levels of tenancy

-- dedicated host
+- Dedicated Host
   - your server lives here and you have control of the physical attributes
-- dedicated instance
+- Dedicated Instance
   - your server always lives here
-- default
+- Default
   - you instance live here until reboot

 ## EC2 pricing models

 there are 5 different ways to pay for EC2 (virtual machines)

-- on demand (least commitment)
+- On Demand (Least Commitment)
   - low cost and flexible
   - only pay per hour or the \*second
   - short term, spiky, unpredictable workloads
   - cannot be interrupted
   - For the first time apps
-- spot upto 90% (biggest savings)
+- Spot upto 90% (Biggest Savings)
   - request spare computing capacity
   - flexible start and end times
   - can handle interruptions (server randomly stopping and starting)
   - for non-critical background jobs
-- reserved upto 75% off (best long term)
+- Reserved upto 75% off (Best Long-Term)
   - steady state or predictable usage
   - commit to ec2 over a 1 or 3 year term
   - can resell unused reserved instances
-- dedicated (Most expensive)
+- Dedicated (Most Expensive)
   - dedicated servers
   - can be on demand or reserved or spot
   - when you need a guarentee of isolate hardware (enterprise requirements)